Gitoffthelawn/uBlock-Deluxe/README.md

 Designed for Mozilla Firefox

 Copyright (c) 2015 Gitoffthelawn.
 All rights reserved.
+No warranties expressed or implied.
+Used at your own risk.

 If you are interested in this using this code, just ask by creating an issue on Github in this repository.
 I simply would like to know if anyone is using it and if anyone appreciates it.